oelizondo/Sofia/readme.md

 ```

 ###How to use
-To start a new project, just do:
+To start a new project, just write:
 ```console
 sofia myProject
 ```